KlogeBukser/MLproj1/README.md

 - More documentation for methods in model and produce_results
 - Other ways of plotting beta (not a line graph)
-- separate producing results and plotting
+- Separate producing results and plotting
+- Reduce the number of variables passed into the methods which are redundant

 ### Part b
 - scaling/centering of the data (for example by subtracting the mean value) (There is functions for this, but it is currently not in use)